 It’s a question that I commonly encounter when someone asks me about my career and business venture.
 Although it is vital to pharmaceutical companies, and healthcare communication in general, outside of the industry a medcomms writer's work is often poorly understood.
 So, here you go...here’s a brief introduction:

 So what does a medical writer actually do?

 A collection of facts or results are effectively meaningless to the majority of people if they are not explained clearly, put into context, and their significance and impact discussed.
-Think of it this way, good medical writing creates the story from the scientific facts...and great medical writing unlocks entire fields of research to new audiences.
+Think of it this way - good medical writing creates the story from the scientific facts...and great writing unlocks entire fields of research to new audiences.

 What skills do they need to have?

 It is often said it inhabits an interesting sweet spot where science and art meet.
 However, it is critical to possess a clear understanding of where the scientific facts stop and the expressive art begins.

 There are various skills that a senior medical writer needs in order to create a representative, appropriate, and resonating story - here are our top 5.

 1. Get familiar quickly

 2. Write well and with flare

-Data from clinical trials or clinical development/research is often very complex therefore medical writers must succinctly interpret and represent this data with accuracy, great grammar and flare - everyone loves a good story.
+Data from clinical trials or clinical research/development is often very complex therefore writers must succinctly interpret and represent this data with accuracy, great grammar and flare - everyone loves a good story.
 Attention to detail, clarity in meaning, and remaining unbiased are also extremely important, particularly when dealing with subjects like drug safety.

 3. Know your audience

-Complex information about therapeutic areas and life science needs to be tailored to the target audience, for example, the language used for regulatory writing will be very different to that used in a patient information leaflet or medical education module.
+Complex information about therapeutic areas and life science needs to be tailored to the target audience, for example, the language used for regulatory writing will be very different to that used in a patient information leaflet or education module.
 Pitching at the right level is vital in communication, much like trying to communicate with locals on holiday - you have to speak their language (shouting louder doesn’t help!).